-ADSs if the underwriters exercise their option to purchase additional ADSs outstanding immediately after completion of this offering ordinary shares (ordinary shares if the underwriters exercise their option to purchase additional ADSs in full).
-Immediately after completion of this offering and assuming the underwriters do not exercise their option to purchase additional ADSs, approximately ordinary shares represented by ADSs will be held by our public shareholders.
+Ordinary shares to be outstanding immediately after

+57,002,503 ordinary shares (57,961,993 ordinary shares if the underwriters exercise their option to purchase additional ADSs in full).
+Immediately after completion of this offering and assuming the underwriters do not exercise their option to purchase additional ADSs, approximately 31.5% of our ordinary shares represented by ADSs will be held by our public shareholders.